Birth control in France: Different means of contraception in France

-In France, there are various means of contraception.

 The pill is the most well-known and the most-used means of contraception in France.
 There are different pills.
 A visit to a gynecologist is required for a prescription and to see which type of pill is most suitable.
-While it is the most used means of contraception, it is important to note that, in France, fewer women are using the pill.
+While it is the most used means of contraception, in France, fewer women are using the pill.
 This is due to the debate related to the risks of 3rd and 4th generation pills, and also to the development of alternative and less restrictive means of birth control.

 The contraceptive implant is a small stick put in place under the skin.
 The implant contains the same hormones as contraceptive pills.
 These hormones are diffused directly into the blood and suppress ovulation.
 The advantages are that it is easy to put in place, efficient and discreet.
 It is possible to keep the same implant for three years.
 In France, contraceptive implants have been available since 2001.
 The implant can be bought in pharmacies, costs €106.76 and is reimbursed up to 65% by Social Security.
 The implant, its insertion and removal are free for women under 18 years old in the planning centers of public hospitals.

 The patch can be used for four consecutive weeks and should be applied on the stomach, the shoulders or the lower back.
 It should never be applied near a breast.
 A box of patches can be bought in pharmacies with a prescription, and costs around €15 but is not reimbursed by the Social Security.

 Condoms are also used in France.
 There are two kinds of condoms: male and female.
 It is easy to find male condoms in France in pharmacies, convenience stores, café/tobacco shops, or vending machines.

 Spermicides are substances in the form of gel or capsules inserted in the vagina, which inactivate or destroy the spermatozoa.
 In France, spermicides are available without prescription but they are not reimbursed by Social Security.